A General Framework for Joint Multi-State Models: Conclusion

 \section{Conclusion}

-We presented \texttt{jmstate}, a Python package for joint modeling of nonlinear longitudinal biomarkers and multi-state survival processes.
-The framework unifies both components on arbitrary directed graphs, extending classical models to Markov and semi-Markov settings and supporting nonlinear submodels.
-Inference is implemented with scalable stochastic gradient methods.
+We presented a general likelihood-based framework for joint modeling of nonlinear longitudinal biomarkers and multi-state survival processes.
+The model unifies both components on arbitrary directed graphs, extending classical joint models to accommodate Markov and semi-Markov structures, recurrent transitions, and nonlinear mixed-effects submodels.
+This formulation provides a flexible and rigorous foundation for linking longitudinal biomarker trajectories to complex event histories within a single coherent probabilistic model.

 Simulation studies confirmed robust parameter recovery, and an application to the PAQUID cohort highlighted the ability to capture the interplay between cognitive decline and physical dependency.